Starcounter

 You retrieve each portion of the query result by sending a new query, just as you do with a standard OFFSET query.
 Instead of a number indicating the position you should skip to, you instead retrieve a string value (the offset key) at the end of each portion.
 For the next portion, you provide the exact same query, but with the new key as a parameter value.

-The query usually includes FETCH clause, which limits each retrieval (each portion).
+The query usually includes clause, which limits each retrieval (each portion).
 Each query will will begin to retrieve result after the last fetched row from the previous portion, taking into account any deletions, changes or insertions.

 The initial query must be identical with the subsequent queries apart from the FETCH and OFFSETKEY clauses and actual fetch and offset key values supplied.
 The first time the query is executed (i.e. for the first portion), the offset key value should always be set to null or omitted.

-The OFFSETKEY clause is placed at the end of the SELECT statement and can be together with FETCH clause, e.g.:
+The OFFSETKEY clause is placed at the end of the SELECT statement and can be together with clause, e.g.:

 SELECT u FROM User u FETCH ?
 OFFSETKEY ?